evanatyourservice/gidd/README.md

 ```

+## Reproducing Experiments

 ### Training

 To reproduce the training runs from the paper, you can use the following commands.
 In this example, we are training on a single node with 8 GPUs, feel free to adjust the `--nnodes` and `--nproc_per_node` arguments to match your setup.
 The checkpoints will be saved under `./outputs/{YYYY-MM-DD}/{HH-MM-SS}/checkpoints/` by default.

+(optional) Log into W&B with `wandb login` for experiment tracking or disable via `wandb disabled` if you don't need/want it.

 ```bash
 # GIDD+ (p_u = 0.0)